jdrago999/jdrago999.github.io/_posts/2014-10-14-starting-fresh.md

 <p>As the venerable <a href="http://www.joelonsoftware.com/articles/fog0000000069.html" target="_blank">Joel Spolsky has previously indicated</a>, with great wisdom, that throwing away crufty old code means you also lose the bugfixes and hard-won lessons that made things work.
 This is a real downer though, especially from a Dev's perspective.
 Here is my list of reasons <strong>in favor of</strong> the Big Rewrite.</p>

-<p>Who wants to maintain that old code?
-The previous "architect" was working with a different set of constraints and the business had different needs back then.</p>
+<h2>Who wants to maintain that old code?</h2>

+<p>The previous "architect" was working with a different set of constraints and the business had different needs back then.</p>